OR13/draft-steele-spice-profiles-bcp/draft-steele-spice-profiles-bcp.md

 such as validation as described in {{-SEC-GLOSS}}, there are still problematic expressions of information which should generally be avoided even when fully specifying data.

-Most commonly deeply nested data structures, or lists of deeply nested data strucutures containing lists.
+Most commonly deeply nested data structures, or lists of deeply nested data structures containing lists.

 Most digital credentials are about asserting attributes of a subject, in a way that is secured by the issuer, and provable by the holder.